ldpercy/year-clock/task/add interactivity.md

 This is fine and produces the visual result you'd expect and want most of the time.

 One downside though is the hover for the sector gets blocked when the mouse is over the label text.
-It's not a big deal, but I've been wondering if there are ways to draw the labels in other ways so that this interaction is removed.
+It's not a big deal, but I've been wondering if there are ways to draw the labels in other ways so that this interaction is removed or minimised.

 ### Labels behind sectors